Todd Boss: Chapbooks

-Inventions/Patents
+Inventions and patents

-Boss is the inventor and patent holder of the Laptop Strap personal laptop carrying system of products, launched in 2021, and partners with his cousin John Hermanson for the patent-pending Limber Bows, a sporting-goods product also launched in 2021.
+Boss is the inventor and patent holder of the Laptop Strap personal laptop carrying system of products, launched in 2021, and partners with his cousin, John Hermanson, for the patent-pending Limber Bows, a sporting-goods product also launched in 2021.

 Contributions of text for compositions by Jake Runestad

 Boss's collaborations with Jake Runestad are detailed on the composer's website.